 At Chatsworth, Paxton built the Great Conservatory between 1836 and 1840, contrived the Emperor Fountain and grew the 'Victoria Regia' water lily for the first time in Europe.
 Amongst Paxton's many other achievements, he went on to design and build the Crystal Palace for the Great Exhibition in 1851.

 Paxton's correspondence is extant in the collections at Chatsworth.
 These two letters show Paxton in typical energetic form, the first dealing with housing the 'Victoria Regia' the second with the Crystal Palace.

-'All is going well with the Great Building but there was a sad accident Tuesday - I am very careful myself, as I know the danger, the drawings in the Illustrated News are very good.
+'All is going well with the Great Building but there was a sad accident Tuesday - I am very careful about myself, as I know the danger, the drawings in the Illustrated News are very good, and show it exactly.
 I am almost bothered to death just now with applications of all sorts, and the demands to take my Portraits is almost beyond endurance, coupled with invitations to dine out, and attend public meetings, all of which are a great bore, and I now decline them all.'

 image 1 - Joseph Paxton, image 2 - The 6th Duke of Devonshire